 Company Disclosure Letter in effect on the date hereof, which provisions shall not be amended, modified or otherwise repealed for a period of six years from the Effective Time, except to make changes permitted by applicable law that would enlarge the exculpation or indemnification thereunder.
 Parent shall cause to be maintained, if available, for a period of six years from the Effective Time the Company's current directors' and officers' insurance and indemnification policy and fiduciary liability policy (the "D&O Insurance") (provided that Parent may substitute therefor, at its election, policies or financial guarantees with the same carriers or other reputable and financially sound carriers of at least the same coverage and amounts containing terms and conditions which are no less advantageous than the existing D&O Insurance) to the extent that such insurance policies provide coverage for events occurring prior to the Effective Time for all persons who are directors and officers of the Company on the date of this Agreement (or were prior to the date of this Agreement), so long as the annual premium to be paid by the Company after the date of this Agreement for such D&O Insurance during such six-year period would not exceed 300% of the annual premium as of the date of this Agreement.
-If, during such six-year period, such insurance coverage cannot be obtained at all or can only be obtained for an amount in excess of 300% of the current annual premium therefor, on terms and conditions substantially similar to the existing D&O Insurance.
+If, during such six-year period, such insurance coverage cannot be obtained at all or can only be obtained for an amount in excess of 300% of the annual premium therefor as of the date of this Agreement, Parent shall use reasonable best efforts to cause insurance coverage to be obtained for an amount equal to 300% of the current annual premium therefor, on terms and conditions substantially similar to the existing D&O Insurance.